The World in 2050

 “Smith’s planetary palm-reading would be impressive enough, but he also managed to pull it off with literary gusto.
 He combines a wide-angle-lens analysis reminiscent of Jared Diamond with a knack for narrative, including tales of numerous visits to the Arctic.”— New Scientist

-Dr. Laurence C. Smith’s work envisions the future of a warmed planet.
-In the summer of 2015, Smith and his team conducted groundbreaking research on the melting ice sheet in Greenland—the first of its kind, and work that can “help scientists figure out how rapidly sea levels will rise in the 21st century, and thus how people in coastal areas from New York to Bangladesh could plan for the change” (The New York Times).
+Dr. Laurence C. Smith’s work envisions the future of a warmed planet; drawing especially from the groundbreaking research he and his team conducted on the melting ice sheet in Greenland.
+It was the first of its kind, and work that can “help scientists figure out how rapidly sea levels will rise in the 21st century, and thus how people in coastal areas from New York to Bangladesh could plan for the change” (The New York Times).
 Smith’s debut book, The World in 2050: Four Forces Shaping Civilizations Northern Future, is a work of enormous scope, cross-cutting themes of population demographics, globalization, natural resource demand, and climate change.
 It’s science fiction—without the fiction.
 It won the Walter P. Kistler Book Award, was a Nature Editor’s Pick, and has been translated into 14 languages.
+His forthcoming book, Rivers of Power, about civilization and rivers, is set for release in spring 2020.

-Smith is Professor of Geography at UCLA, where he holds a joint appointment in the Department of Earth, Planetary, and Space Science.
-He is a Visiting Professor of Earth, Environmental and Planetary Sciences at Brown University.
-He has published over 100 peer-reviewed articles in leading journals including Science , Nature, and PNAS, and has won more than $10M in research funding from the National Science Foundation and NASA.
+Smith is currently the John Atwater and Diana Nelson Chair of Environmental Studies at Brown University, in the Department of Earth, Environmental and Planetary Sciences (DEEPS) and Institute at Brown for Environment & Society (IBES).
+Previously, he was Professor of Geography at UCLA, where he held a joint appointment in the Department of Earth, Planetary, and Space Science.
+He has published over 100 peer-reviewed articles in leading journals including Science, Nature, and PNAS, and has won more than $9M in research funding from the National Science Foundation and NASA.
 A Guggenheim Fellow, Smith has assisted the National Academy of Sciences with a major report on abrupt climate changes; NASA with a new satellite mission to monitor global water resources; and the World Economic Forum with issues of Arctic development.
 His research has received coverage in outlets like The New York Times, The Wall Street Journal, The New Yorker, The Economist, and many more.

 “It was quite a delight to have Laurence visit UNBC and be part of our Polar Week activities.
 His public presentation was excellent and at the level we were hoping for such an event.
 We particularly enjoyed the significant amount of Canadian (and even British Columbian) content that Laurence presented, this engaged the audience even further on the topic of change in the Arctic including northern Canada.
 It also had the social dimensions of change that many appreciated.
 Further to this, the visuals were stunning, particularly those images of Greenland.
 So it was quite an honour to have Laurence do this presentation and we wish to thank him sincerely for his visit to campus and the wonderful presentation he delivered.”University of Northern British Columbia